South Carolina Ku Klux Klan trials of 1871–1872: Trials

 United States District Attorney for South Carolina David Corbin empaneled federal grand juries to determine what charges to bring against the members of the Klan.
 After receiving true bills, that is criminal indictments, from the grand juries, Corbin chose and drafted indictments he would pursue at trial.
 Corbin, with the input of Attorney General Akerman, endeavored to craft indictments in this case that not only brought Klansmen to justice, but might set a winning precedent for the constitutionality of the Enforcement Acts.
 Indeed, as much as Akerman and Grant sought to bolster support for the Republican party and the project of Reconstruction by exposing the horrors of the Klan against freedmen, they also sought to win a precedent that the Enforcement Acts were valid constitutional law.
 Democratic opposition sought to validate the Klan as an institution upholding Southern honor, but also sought to prove the Enforcement Acts violated the Constitution.

 The trials were jointly adjudicated by Hon.
 Hugh Lennox Bond of Maryland, a Federal Fourth Circuit Judge appointed by President Grant, and Hon.
-George Seabrook Bryan, a district judge for South Carolina appointed during the short presidency of Andrew Johnson.
+George Seabrook Bryan, a district judge for South Carolina appointed by Andrew Johnson.

 The prosecution was led by DA Corbin, and supported by South Carolina Attorney General Daniel H. Chamberlain.
 Major Merrill also supported Corbin as he was intimately familiar with the evidence against the Klan.
 Corbin requested United States Attorney General Amos T. Akerman's assistance, as Akerman had personally attended the Klan trials in North Carolina.
 Akerman did not attend trial personally, but corresponded with Corbin frequently via telegraph and letter.
 Akerman saw an opportunity in South Carolina to broadcast the atrocities of the Klan and swing public opinion against them, no doubt a savvy political move to revitalize Northern support for Reconstruction as well.
 With this goal stated, Akerman hired a court stenographer to record the trials verbatim - a rare expense at the time.